WSU Cougar Head Logo Washington State University

 Eligibility Requirements

-Per Senate Bill 5194, effective 7/25/21, and as interpreted by the Washington Student Achievement Council, students may qualify for resident tuition at WSU if they:
+Per Senate Bill 5194, effective 7/25/21 for terms starting Fall 2021 or later, and as interpreted by the Washington Student Achievement Council, students may qualify for resident tuition at WSU if they:

 • Earn a high school diploma, GED, or diploma equivalent before the first term at WSU, AND